The 10 Most Affordable Places to Live in New England

 Show more

-Southington's 06489 zip code has a median home value of $437,012, the 71st-cheapest market in the region.
+Southington's 06489 zip code has a median home value of $437,012, the 71st-cheapest housing market in the region.
 Forecasts project a 2.3% change in home values in the next year.

 The median property tax per household in Southington is $6,253.
 It's the 53rd-cheapest market by tax rate in New England.